Happiness is Best Measured by the Centimeter

 The Rock Ultra FS HC

 The Rock Ultra FS HC is a mouthful admittedly, but it does describe the gun.
 The full name is the Rock Ultra Full-size High capacity.
-It’s named that way because it’s a full sized 1911 with a 5-inch barrel and it’s a double stack gun that holds 16 rounds plus one in the pipe.
+It’s named that way because it’s a full size 1911 with a 5-inch barrel and it’s a double stack gun that holds 16 rounds plus one in the pipe.
 That’s a lot of power in your hand.

 This makes it a heavy lady; the thing already comes in at 3 pounds unloaded.
 It’s also a fat bottom girl.
 The grip is wide, even for my XXL hands, and the addition of a flared magwell makes it a literal handful.
 And on that topic on my first day with the gun I found it pretty easy to pinch the skin on the index finger of my offhand trying to do reloads.
 That being said, reloading is easy, and the flared magwell makes it so the mags flow right into the gun.